Refract: deterministic observation layer for model evaluation

 refract analyze "Earth" --report > earth-report.json

-What Refract does not do
+What Refract Is

 By use case